preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
 + **Item limit**: To limit the number of items being displayed, add a fixed number here.
 Note that if combined with "No paging", the number of items you enter here are the only items users can access from the list.
 + **Sort by**: Choose what the list should be sorted by, and then select ascending or descending.
 + **Show create button**: To make it possible for editors to create a new page from here, select this option to add a button to the block heading, and type the name for the button.
-Available for "List View" only.
++ **Create button for page collection**: When you have selected "Show create button", this optipon is shown.
+Use it to select in which page collection the new page will be created.
 + **Show link**: You can add a link button at the bottom of the list.
 The first page collection is default, but you can link to any target.
 + **Link label**: Add the text to be shown for the link here.
 Available only if "Show link" is selected.
 + **Link url**: Add the url to open when a user clicks the link.
 Available only if "Show link" is selected.